 Gas Furnace Blowing Cold Air Because Of Clogged Coil

 If you have a central AC and a furnace, then the evaporator coil, which is part of the cooling system, is located inside the furnace.
 In the HVAC’s evaporator coil, heat is absorbed from the surrounding air by the refrigerant.
-Even though the evaporator coil is used for the cooling cycle, due to its location , all treated air must pass by it in order to enter the supply duct.
+Even though the evaporator coil is used for the cooling cycle, due to its location, all treated air must pass by it to enter the supply duct.
 Therefore, the air will have difficulty flowing past the evaporator coil if it is dirty or clogged.
-In fact, if enough dirt builds up on an evaporator coil, it can obstruct airflow entirely, resulting in your heater blowing cold air.
+Even worse, if enough dirt builds up on an evaporator coil, it can obstruct airflow entirely, resulting in your heater blowing cold air.

 How To Troubleshoot Furnace Blowing Cold Air